Deep Multimodal Fusion for Generalizable Person Re-identification: Related Works

-Recently, benefited from the advantages of transformer~\cite{vaswani2017attention,jia2022learning,zhong2020self,vaswani2017attention}, the performance of person re-identification in supervised learning has been greatly improved.
+Recently, benefited from the advantages of transformer~\citep{vaswani2017attention,jia2022learning,zhong2020self,vaswani2017attention}, the performance of person re-identification in supervised learning has been greatly improved.
 Relying on this, the person Re-ID model obtains more robust feature extraction and more reliable metric learning.
-For example, Dosovitskiy~\textit{et al.}~\cite{dosovitskiy2020image} have shown that a pure transformer ViT applied directly to sequences of image patches can perform very well on image classification tasks.
-To advance the research of Re-ID task with the merits of Transformer network, He~\textit{et al.}~\cite{he2021transreid} propose a pure transformer-based object ReID framework named TransReID, which uses camera information to improve the performance of person re-identification into a new level.
-Baevski~\textit{et al.}~\cite{baevski2022data2vec} introduce a general framework data2vec for self-supervised learning in speech, vision and language.
+For example, \cite{dosovitskiy2020image} have shown that a pure transformer ViT applied directly to sequences of image patches can perform very well on image classification tasks.
+To advance the research of Re-ID task with the merits of transformer network, \cite{he2021transreid} propose a pure transformer-based object Re-ID framework named TransReID, which uses camera information to improve the performance of person re-identification into a new level. \cite{baevski2022data2vec} introduce a general framework data2vec for self-supervised learning in speech, vision and language.
 Instead of predicting modality-specific objects, data2vec predicts contextualized latent representations that contain information from the entire input.
-Additionally, Kim~\textit{et al.}~\cite{kim2021vilt} present a Vision-and-Language Transformer (ViLT) to focus more on the modality interactions inside the transformer module.
-Liao~\textit{et al.}~\cite{liao2021transmatcher} introduce query-gallery cross-attention in the vanilla Transformer to obtain notable performance improvements.
+Additionally, \cite{kim2021vilt} present a Vision-and-Language Transformer (ViLT) to focus more on the modality interactions inside the transformer module. \cite{liao2021transmatcher} introduce query-gallery cross-attention in the vanilla Transformer to obtain notable performance improvements.
 However, common vision transformer based methods pay litter attention to the interactions among the data in different modalities.
 Importantly, all these methods neither take the multimodal information into account for generalizable Re-ID task, nor learn any texture information for mining the gap between different domain in advance, which undoubtedly degradates the learning ability of Transformers for generalizable image matching.
-To address this problem, we propose a deep multimodal fusion method to introduce rich semantic knowledge to assist in training of transformer backbone, and then we fine-tune our pre-trained encoders with real-world dataset.
+To address this problem, in this work, we take a big step forward and propose a deep multimodal fusion method to introduce rich semantic knowledge to assist in training of transformer backbone, and then we fine-tune the pre-trained encoders with real-world datasets for more robust feature representation.